Beyond Body Modification

 • Instead of using anti-microbial ointments, you may now want to start applying irritants to encourage the building of scar tissue.

 • Some irritants that work well are plain unscented Petroleum Jelly with a little sugar or salt mixed into it.
 Or you may choose to use Toasted Sesame Oil.
-Both these are inexpensive and easy to get hold of.
+Both of these are inexpensive and easy to get hold of.
 They will also help to keep the wound and region moist as well as breakdown the healing tissue.

 • After coating the scarification, wrap it in cellophane and seal with tape as usual, to prevent the oxygen from reaching the wound, so that it can further encourage the development of scar tissue.

-• After 12 days, discontinue the use of the irritant and leave wound open to dry out and form the scab.
+Discontinue the use of the irritant and leave wound open to dry out and form the scab.

-• When the scab is formed, try not to move, or bend the area, as cracks and breaks in the scab will ultimately affect the end result negatively.
+• When the scab is formed, try not to move or bend the area, as cracks and breaks in the scab will ultimately affect the end result negatively.

 6 WEEKS LATER…